mpharrigan/mpharrigan.github.io/2017/tensorflow-rmsd.md

 In our lab, we're applying these techniques to small molecule [drug discovery](https://arxiv.org/abs/1611.03199).

-A by-product of the revolution in deep learning has been the production of several high-quality open-source machine-learning frameworks that can compute gradients of arbitrary operations.
+A by-product of the revolution in deep learning has been the development of several high-quality open-source machine-learning frameworks that can compute gradients of arbitrary operations.
 Google's [Tensorflow](https://www.tensorflow.org/) may be the best known.
 My research has focused on understanding the results of large